 The Tree Assistance Fund is to support owners to manage the health of trees that have been identified as having significant characteristics and part of the Vegetation Protection Overlay (VPO) 1, 3 or 5.

 Owners of eligible trees which are protected by the VPO can apply for a grant of up to $1,000 for works that support the health of the tree.
-A total of $40,000 will be available for this year’s fund.
-This is the second year the Tree Assistance Fund has operated and we have tried to streamline the process so that arborist quotes are not required to apply.
+A total of $40,000 is available for each year’s fund.

 Find out if a VPO applies to your property